gskielian/3D-Printing/Bandaids-And-Workarounds/README.md

      * Tape the
      * Get Capton Tape and place this on top of the build-platform (place pic of capton tape here)
      * Build or purchase a heated platform -- this will reduce the strain in your 3D-object so it doesn't buckle as much due to the temperature difference.
+2. The capton tape (caramel tape) around your nozzle is falling off
+  * Don't panic, but accurately and thoroughly remove the tape (you may want to get it replaced the next time you get your machine serviced).
+This happened to our machine, and it does appear to work without the tape, but we should still have it replaced eventually.